 If you're not reading this pattern on Snowcatcher, you're not reading the designer's blog.
 Please go here to see the original.

-Round 3: Pull loop on hook large enough to place on loop holder, draw up loop in each of next 6 st and place on holder, * draw up loop in each of next 7 st and place on new holder; repeat from * around 4 times.
+Round 3: Pull loop on hook large enough to place on loop holder and place on loop holder, draw up loop in each of next 6 st and place on holder, * draw up loop in each of next 7 st and place on new holder; repeat from * around 4 times.

 Round 5: 1 sc in same sc * ch 3, 1 dc in 3rd ch from hook (picot made), 3 dc in next ch 3 sp, ch 3, 1 dc in 3rd ch from hook, ch 5, 1 sc in 5th ch from hook, ch 7, sl st in sc, ch 5, sl st in sc (tri-picot made), ch 3, 1 dc in 3rd ch from hook, 3 dc in same ch 3 sp, ch 3, 1 dc in 3rd ch from hook (picot made), 1 sc in each of next 2 sc; repeat from * around 5 times, omitting last sc of final repeat; sl st in starting sc; bind off.
 Weave in ends.